Adam Stern (conductor): Conductor

-Following years as a freelance conductor, composer and pianist, Stern served as Assistant Conductor (1992–1996) and Associate Conductor (1996–2001) of the Seattle Symphony, as well as Music Director of the Northwest Chamber Orchestra (1993–2000).
+Following years as a freelance conductor, composer and pianist, Stern served as assistant conductor (1992–1996) and associate conductor (1996–2001) of the Seattle Symphony, as well as music director of the Northwest Chamber Orchestra (1993–2000).
 Stern has guest-conducted throughout the United States, including engagements with the Milwaukee Symphony, the Rochester Philharmonic, the Boulder Philharmonic, Symphonic Wind Ensemble at Michigan State University, the Chamber Music Society of Lincoln Center, Chamber Music Northwest in Portland, the New York Chamber Symphony, Philharmonia Northwest and the Sacramento Symphony.
 From 2001 to 2005, Stern was the music director and conductor of the Bellevue Youth Symphony Orchestra.
 From 2005 to 2014, Stern was the music director and conductor of the Port Angeles Symphony, during which tenure he introduced dozens of works to the orchestra's repertoire and was credited with raising its playing standards to unprecedented heights.

-He has been the Music Director of the Seattle Philharmonic Orchestra since 2003, and Music Director of the Sammamish Symphony Orchestra since 2014.
-In July 2016 he guest-conducted the "Pops" concert at the Oregon Coast Music Festival, and was named the Festival's permanent Associate Conductor/"Pops" Conductor a few days later.
+He has been the music director of the Seattle Philharmonic Orchestra since 2003, and music director of the Sammamish Symphony Orchestra since 2014.
+In July 2016 he guest-conducted the "Pops" concert at the Oregon Coast Music Festival, and was named the Festival's permanent associate conductor and "Pops" Conductor a few days later.

 A devotee of unjustly neglected works, Stern is particularly noted for his frequent performances of English music, especially that of Ralph Vaughan Williams.
 He led the first Seattle Symphony performance of Vaughan Williams' Pastoral Symphony in 1996; In January 2007, he and the Seattle Philharmonic presented the Northwest premiere of the same composer's final symphony, No. 9.
 Stern has also led Seattle, Northwest, West Coast, U. S., and world premieres of works by Alexis Alrich, Elsa Barraine, Caroline Berkenbosch, Louise Bertin, Mélanie Bonis, Nicole Buetti, Aaron Copland, Roque Cordero, Jean Coulthard, Richard Danielpour, Nana Forte, Gina Gillie, Ruth Gipps, Maria Grenfell, Gustav Holst, Helvi Leiviskä, Sky Macklay, Jocelyn Morlock, Karl Nord, Richard Peaslee, Goffredo Petrassi, Gerard Schurmann, Rodion Shchedrin, Paul Stanhope, James Tenney, Aurelio de la Vega, Grace Williams, Isidora Žebeljan, and Bernd Alois Zimmermann.